 At Clucky Dickens Farm, we take care of all our own butchering and processing.
 People are always interested to hear how we go about the whole process of butchering our pigs at home.
-So here’s my blog post about just how to butcher a pig.

 First disclaimer: This blog post is full of pictures that include blood, body parts, and other such messes.
 You have been warned.

 Second disclaimer: While the pictures in this post are from the first time we processed pigs, I do edit the information in the post every time we process and learn more.